tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Java SDK/对象操作_intl_en.md

 #### Response description

 - Success: returns `PartListing`, including the ETag and number of each part as well as the starting marker of the next list.
-- Failure: An error (such as authentication failure) occurs, throwing the "CosClientException" or "CosServiceException" exception.
+- Failure: an error (such as authentication failure) occurs, throwing the "CosClientException" or "CosServiceException" exception.
 For more information, please see [Troubleshooting](https://intl.cloud.tencent.com/document/product/436/31537).

 ### Completing a multipart upload

-#### API description
+#### Feature description

-This API (Complete Multipart Upload) is used to complete the multipart upload of the entire file.
+This API (Complete Multipart Upload) is used to complete the multipart upload of an entire file.

 #### Method prototype